Geometry of horospherical varieties of Picard rank one: Horospherical varieties of Picard rank one : geometry

 We focus on a special case of spherical varieties: \emph{horospherical varieties}.
 We give two equivalent definitions of horospherical varieties, one from a representation-theoretic point of view, the other more geometric.
 We refer to Pasquier's PhD thesis \cite{pa:these} for details.

-\begin{defn} Let $X$ be a $G$-spherical variety and let $H$ be the stabiliser of a point in the dense $G$-orbit in $X$.
+\begin{defn} Let $X$ be a $G$--spherical variety and let $H$ be the stabiliser of a point in the dense $G$--orbit in $X$.
 The variety $X$ is called \emph{horospherical} if $H$ contains a conjugate of $U$, the maximal unipotent subgroup of $G$ contained in the Borel subgroup $B$. \end{defn}

 \begin{remark} A more geometric equivalent definition can be given as follows.
-Let $X$ be a $G$-variety.
-Then $X$ is horospherical if there exists a parabolic subgroup $P \subset G$, a torus $S$ which is a quotient of $P$, and a toric $S$-variety $F$ such that there exists a diagram of $G$-equivariant morphisms
+Let $X$ be a $G$--variety.
+Then $X$ is horospherical if there exists a parabolic subgroup $P \subset G$, a torus $S$ which is a quotient of $P$, and a toric $S$--variety $F$ such that there exists a diagram of $G$--equivariant morphisms

-where $G \times^P F$ is the contracted product, $\pi$ is birational, and $p$ is a fibration with fibers isomorphic to $F$.
+where $G \times^P F$ is the crossed product, $\pi$ is birational, and $p$ is a fibration with fibers isomorphic to $F$.
 The \emph{rank} of the horospherical variety $X$ is the dimension of the toric variety $F$, namely, $\rk(X) := \dim F$. \end{remark}